zyactions/dotnet-lint/README.md

 ## Inputs

+### `working-directory`

+The working-directory for the action.

+Defaults to the repository root directory (`github.workspace`).

+> **Note**
+>
+> If a specific .NET SDK version is to be used, the working directory must point to the directory that contains the `global.json` or a subdirectory of it.

 ### `workspace`

 The Visual Studio workspace (directory, project- or solution-file).

+This path is relative to the `working-directory` unless an absolute path is used.

-The `dotnet restore` command automatically searches for a Visual Studio Solution file (`*.sln`) in the specified workspace directory, if no explicit solution- or project- file is specified.
+The `dotnet format` command automatically searches for a Visual Studio Solution file (`*.sln`) in the specified workspace directory, if no explicit solution- or project- file is specified.

 Example values: